iamgoroot/dbie/README.md

 ## Usage
-Define model as usually in bun (for now only bun backend supported) and wanted repository methods
+Define model as usually in bun or gorm

 ```golang
 package repo